Mathematical modeling and sensitivity analysis of hypoxia-activated drugs

 where \( MW \) is the molecular weight, \( \log P_{7.4} \) is the octanol/water partition coefficient at pH 7.4, \( HD \) and \( HA \) denote the numbers of hydrogen bond donors and acceptors, respectively.
 The coefficients \( a, b, c, w, x, y, z \) are empirical parameters fitted to the experimental data and capture how physicochemical properties influence diffusion in multicellular layers.
-For this reason, the estimated value of \( D_t \) can be interpreted as an effective diffusion coefficient in multicellular layer (MCL) in-vitro tissue environments, often denoted in the literature as \( D_{\text{mcl}} \).
+For this reason, the estimated value of \( D_t^{tpz} \) can be interpreted as an effective diffusion coefficient in multicellular layer (MCL) in-vitro tissue environments, often denoted in the literature as \( D_{\text{mcl}} \).
 For assessing TPZ metabolization, we consider the combination of two terms, precisely \(\phi\) and \( m^{tpz}(c_t^{tpz})\), where \(\phi\) represents the population of viable cells and \(m^{tpz}(c_t^{tpz})\) is the rate of drug metabolism.
 We rewrite the viable cell population introducing the surviving fraction \(SF\), defining $\displaystyle \phi=\phi_0 SF$, with $\phi_0$ corresponding to the initial cellular volume fraction and $SF$ to the cell surviving fraction under the action of the drug.
-The term $m^{tpz}(c_t^{tpz})$ is then defined by a modified Michaelis-Menten dynamics with an effective term depending on the oxygen concentration to describe the hypoxia-activated drug behavior:
+The term $m^{tpz}(c_t^{tpz})$ is then defined by a modified Michaelis-Menten dynamics with an effective term depending on oxygen concentration to describe the hypoxia-activated drug behavior:

-where $k_{met}$ is the first order metabolic rate constant, $V^{tpz}_{max}$ is the maximal rate of Michaelis-Menten metabolism, $K_m$ is the Michaelis constant and $K$ represents the oxygen concentration for halving $m^{tpz}(c^{tpz}_t)$~\cite{pruijn2005tpz}.
+where $k_{met}$ is the first order metabolic rate constant, $V^{tpz}_{max}$ is the maximal rate of Michaelis-Menten metabolism, $K_m$ is the Michaelis constant and $K$ represents the oxygen concentration to halve $m^{tpz}(c^{tpz}_t)$~\cite{pruijn2005tpz}.
 As a result, the TPZ metabolization model becomes:

-To describe the surviving fraction $SF$, we here introduce the pharmacokinetics model defining the drug's effect on cancer cells.
+$\phi_0$ being the initial cellular volume fraction.
+To describe the surviving fraction $SF$, we here introduce the pharmacodynamics model defining the drug's effect on cancer cells.
 Due to the tirapazamine's action, the population of viable cells in the system is not constant.
 For this reason, the surviving fraction of cancer cells is regulated by an exponential law.
-More precisely, the rate of the logarithm of $SF$ is modeled as linear function of $m^{tpz}$ and $c_t^{tpz}$~\cite{PKPD,siim1996tirapazamine}:
+More precisely, the rate of the logarithm of $SF$ is modeled as a linear function of $m^{tpz}$ and $c_t^{tpz}$~\cite{PKPD,siim1996tirapazamine}:

-$\alpha$ is a constant heuristically derived from linear regression experimental data.
+$\alpha$ is a constant heuristically derived from linear regression of experimental data quantifying the cytotoxic potency of TPZ.
 As a consequence: